Cox Hill is a landmark between foothills and mountains west of Calgary, Alberta, Canada.

 The deceptive trail sign shows a straight line ascent.
 After crossing the creek, the excellent trail ascends a steep slope on long, broad, well-graded switchbacks.

-Near the top of the ridge, the trail levels and straightens over terrain reminiscent of ancient glacial moraine travelling through pine forest on the right and spruce forest on the left with sunlight through trees creating shadows over substantial dead-fall in a mesmerizing and artistic display prior to arriving at the top of the ridge.
+Near the top of the ridge, the trail levels and straightens over terrain reminiscent of ancient glacial moraine travelling through pine forest on the right.
+Spruce forest on the left, with sunlight streaming through trees, creates shadows over substantial dead-fall in a mesmerizing and artistic display prior to arriving at the top of the ridge.

 To the right is Jumpingpound Ridge which leads to the summit of Jumpingpound Mountain.
 To the left, Cox Hill Ridge leads to the summit of Cox Hill.

-Cox Hill will forever be associated with Memorial Lakes when a plane went down near here on June 14, 1986 in the search for Orval Pall and Ken Wolff who crashed their Cessna plane in horrific weather near Guinn's Pass.
+Cox Hill will forever be associated with Memorial Lakes when a plane went down near here on June 14, 1986 in the search for Orval Pall and Ken Wolff who crashed near Guinn's Pass in their Cessna plane during horrific weather.

 The day has warmed up substantially and a thermos of ice water mixed with Crystal Light Pink Lemonade, carefully kept chilled in the trunk of the car, hits the spot on the drive back to Calgary.